apache/couchdb/src/docs/src/ddocs/mango.rst

 Mango consists of two major concepts:

 * Selectors, which are the queries, and are passed to the mango endpoints
-* Indexes, which are a specialization of design docs used in mango queries
+* Indexes, which are a specialization of :ref:`design docs <ddocs>` used in mango queries

 There are a few important endpoints for interacting with these concepts: